 Green Washing is a term that is now often associated with enterprises that ostensibly attempts to go ‘sustainable’ simply for branding and customer acquisition purposes.
 The fundamental problem with this veil is that it is hard to identify and thereby prevents consuming consciously.
-So in this week’s ‘Sustainable Stake’, we will look at one of the leading tools that is used to misguide and mislead customers into switching to products that are marketed as sustainable.
+So in this week’s ‘Sustainable Stake’, we will look at some tools that consumers can use to identify products that aren't greenwashing themselves.

 And so, in this era where priority should be placed on environmentally sound processes and products, firms are increasingly marketing their products in a particular way to tacitly hint towards being “natural”, “Eco-friendly”, and/or “sustainable” which is merely symbolic, and not backed by any substantive actions to corroborate their claims or selling points.
 While it may cash-strap the pockets of capitalistic tycoons to toot this horn along the road, it is costly to the environment in the long run.
 (Obviously!).
 But what is not obvious is that if there aren’t adequate measures in place that consumers can fall back onto to check the credibility of these claims, the world may take a turn for the worst a lot sooner than expected.
 Unsurprisingly, this is prevalent especially in the fashion industry.
 Brands are increasingly use green buzzwords like “organic” and “vegan” without any substantive proof and often vaguely presented.
 It is really an insidious ruse of branding to influence consumers ‘feel’ better about their consumption choices.